Comparability

 Coherence - cross domain

-However, the two indices differ from each other in several ways.
-The implicit index of average earnings is a so-called unit value index, where the wage development is based on the average earnings for all employees in the same industry, independent of the employees' individual characteristics.
-Thus, changes in the occupational composition in a given industry can have an impact on the development in earnings measured in the implicit index.
+However, the two indices differ in that the implicit index of average earnings was a so-called unit value index, where developments in pay levels were calculated on the basis of a simple average of salaries of all employees within the same industry, regardless of the employees’ individual characteristics.
+Consequently, changes in the composition of employment within a given industry could affect the measured developments in pay levels in the implicit index.

-The standardised index of average earnings is constructed with inspiration from price index theory, where employees are divided into homogeneous groups according to, among other things, work function and type of employment, and where the development in average earnings in the individual groups is weighed together with fixed weights.
-In this way, the measured development is not affected to the same extent by changes in the composition of occupations in the labor market.
+The standardised index of average earnings is constructed with inspiration from price index theory, whereby employees are divided into homogeneous groups according to, among other things, occupation and type of remuneration, and where developments in pay levels within the individual groups are weighted together using fixed weights.
+In this way, the measured developments in pay levels are not affected to the same extent by changes in the composition of employment in the labour market.

 The standardised index of average earnings is also related to the Danish's National Accounts as input for the fixed price calculations.